 MCCs are also used for tax purposes, indicating to a cardholder if a certain transaction needs to be reported to the IRS.
 In most cases, businesses are required to report the purchase of services but not goods.

 MCCs have a number of capabilities that can enhance your card programme by:

 You can use MCCs to either restrict issued cards from being used with certain business types or allow cards to be used only at certain business types.
 For example, if you’re creating a travel expense platform, you can set spending controls so your cards can only be used for purchases with travel-related MCCs.
 Some of the Stripe Issuing bank partners require us to block certain high-risk MCCs at a programme level, such as gambling.

 Gathering data on cardholder spend

-MCC data is available for every transaction and on the Authorization object, along with other helpful information about the transaction, including the amount, authorization method, and additional details about the business where the card was used.
+MCC data is available for every transaction and on the Authorisation object, along with other helpful information about the transaction, including the amount, authorisation method and additional details about the business where the card was used.